compneuro-ncu/reproducible-neuroimaging/docs/source/bids.rst

    :align: center
    :alt: Alternative text

-Usually the datasets are acquired using an MRI scanner that outputs DICOM files so we can use a DICOM to NIfTI converter such as dcm2niix.
+Data collected with an fMRI scanner are initially stored in DICOM format.
+In the first step, we have to convert our data from DICOM to NIfTI format.
-The software is an open source and it should run on macOS, Linux and Windows, typically without requiring any other software.
-To get more specific information, `go here <https://github.com/rordenlab/dcm2niix>`_.
+To do this, we can use `dcm2niix <https://github.com/rordenlab/dcm2niix>`_, which is open-source software that runs on macOS, Linux, and Windows, typically without requiring any third-party dependencies.

 2. **Create folder structure**

 BIDS relies on a particular folder structure and naming scheme of files.
-We start with creating the folder structure with creating one subfolder for each participant named ‘sub-01’, ‘sub-02’ and so on.
+We start with creating the folder structure with one folder for each participant named ‘sub-01’, ‘sub-02’ and so on.
+When we have multiple scanning sessions, as in longitudinal fMRI studies, each subject subfolder should contain a 'ses-<label>' subfolder, where label coresponds to the ID of a session.
-Inside each of these we create subfolders such as: ‘anat’ for anatomical scans, ‘dwi’ (for diffusion scans),‘func’ (for task fMRI) and ‘fmap’ for field mapping.
+Inside each subject/session folder, we create subfolders such as: ‘anat’ for anatomical scans, ‘dwi’ (for diffusion scans),‘func’ (for task fMRI) and ‘fmap’ for field mapping.
-After creating the base, we have to move specific scans to an accurate folder and rename it.
+After creating the base folder structure, we have to move specific scans to an accurate folders and rename it.

+3. **Rename files**

+Besides organizing your folders, you have to change names of your neuroimaging data files (.nii.gz) according to BIDS convention.

+* When data have been collected in several sessions for each subject, the name of the filename must start with the string ``sub-<label>_ses-<label>``.

+* If the session level is omitted from the folder structure, the filename must begin with the ``sub-<label>``, without the ``ses-<label>``.

+``sub-<label>`` corresponds to an entity, where ``<label>`` corresponds to that entity's unique identifier, for example *01*.
+The same goes for a session entity with its ``ses-`` key and ``<label>`` value.

 ::